kevgo/conc/README.md

 ### output verbosity

-When running linters, tests, or compilers, you often only care whether everything succeeded and want detailed output only when something fails.
+When running linters, tests, or compilers, you often only care whether everything passed and want detailed output only for problems.
 The `--show` flag controls how much output _conc_ prints:

 - `--show=all` (default) prints the output of every command after it finishes
-- `--show=failed` prints output only for commands that exit with a non-zero status
+- `--show=failed` prints output only for commands that failed

-Flags must appear before the commands:
+Flags for _conc_ must appear before the first command to execute:

 ```bash
 conc --show=failed "echo one" "echo two"